-- (a) The occurrence reporting system is an essential part of the overall monitoring function.
-The objective of the occurrence reporting, collection, investigation and analysis systems described in the operating rules, and the airworthiness rules is to use the reported information to contribute to the improvement of aviation safety, and not to attribute blame, impose fines or take other enforcement actions. - (b) The detailed objectives of the occurrence reporting systems are: - (i) To enable an assessment of the safety implications of each occurrence to be made, including previous similar occurrences, so that any necessary action can be initiated.
-This includes determining what and why it had occurred and what might prevent a similar occurrence in the future. - (ii) To ensure that knowledge of occurrences is disseminated so that other persons and organisations may learn from them. - (c) The occurrence reporting system is complementary to the normal day to day procedures and 'control' systems and is not intended to duplicate or supersede any of them.
-The occurrence reporting system is a tool to identify those occasions where routine procedures have failed.
+- (a) The occurrence-reporting system is an essential part of the overall monitoring function.
+The objective of the occurrence-reporting, collection, investigation and analysis systems described in the applicable requirements of Regulation (EU) 2018/1139, as well as of Regulation (EU) No 376/2014 and the delegated and implementing acts adopted on the basis thereof is to use the reported information to contribute to the improvement of aviation safety and it should not be used to attribute blame or liability or to establish benchmarks for safety performance. - (b) The detailed objectives of the occurrence-reporting systems are to: - enable an assessment of the safety implications of each occurrence to be made, including previous similar occurrences, so that any necessary action can be initiated; this includes determining what had occurred and why, and what might prevent a similar occurrence from happening in the future; - (ii) ensure that knowledge of occurrences is disseminated so that other persons and organisations may learn from them. - (c) The occurrence-reporting system is complementary to the normal day-to-day procedures and 'control' systems and is not intended to duplicate or supersede any of them.
+The

-(d) Occurrences should remain in the database when judged reportable by the person submitting the report as the significance of such reports may only become obvious at a later date.
+- occurrence-reporting system is a tool to identify those occasions where routine procedures have failed. - (d) Occurrences should remain in the database when judged reportable by the person submitting the report as the significance of such reports may only become obvious at a later date.

-4. REPORTING TO THE AGENCY AND NATIONAL AUTHORITIES
+4. REPORTING TO EASA AND COMPETENT AUTHORITIES